Proper hydration is just as important as proper nutrition. You need to know how to stay fueled AND hydrated without the weight.

 Plan ahead of time exactly where you’ll be filling up next.
 Knowing where your next source is determines how much you’ll have to carry in between.
 When you do arrive at the oasis, you’ll want to make sure the water is safe to drink.

-Water Filter Options: How to Drink from the Stream.
+Water Filters: How to Drink Safely

 *Tip - A water filter is the best way to cut down on water weight.
 It enables you to drink from any source (stream, pond, etc) instead of carrying all of your water.